The past 2 months has been extremely busy with lambing!

 Tonight, we only had to bring two sheep in – one had twins but had unfortunately lost one, whilst the other had neglected to look after its young lamb and it was starving as a result.

-As you can see, Polly was obsessed with the poorly lamb and just wanted to get stuck into helping.
+As you can see, Polly was obsessed with the poorly lamb and wanted to get stuck in helping.

-Additionally, it is an opportunity to take in the scenery, that is when we have the time!
+Additionally, it is an also an opportunity to take in our surrounding scenery, – that is when we have the time!

-For me, there is no better sight than a sheep with healthy twins.
-It just makes me feel wholesome and proud of our work here on the farm.
+For me, there is no better sight than a sheep outside with healthy twins.
+It makes me feel wholesome and proud of our work here on the farm.

-After checking the outdoor sheep, it was time to check to the lambing sheds.
+After checking the outdoor sheep, it was time to venture into the lambing sheds.

 We all have indivual tasks to get the jobs done quicker: I go around and fill the various water buckets and hay nets, whilst Dad rubbers and marks lambs.
 Perhaps the short straw, Mum’s job is to feed the many pet lambs we have acquired.

-Below are just general lamb photographs for you I took this evening to browse at!
+Below are some general lamb photographs I took this evening for you to browse at!

 Before we left, the lambs decided to put on a race for us in their pen.
 Call it “The Lamb National”.

-Now it’s time for a strong cuppa tea and a well earned rest – before we go back down later on to do it all over again!
+Now it is time for a strong cuppa tea and a well earned rest – before we go back down later on to do it all over again!